Senior Director, R&D Program Management

 To date, the company has industrialized three unique hydrocarbon molecules and has a long pipeline of new molecules in development.
 From these renewable molecules, Amyris is developing a wide range of renewable specialty chemicals ranging from cosmetic emollients and fragrances to fuels and lubricants and even biopharmaceutical applications.

 Amyris scientist Victor Holmes describes the system as “fantastic,” and achieving great performance in every application they have tried.
-“Because the plates can move over each other very quickly, it can move from any well of a multi-well plate to any well of a multi-well plate, and it does so tremendously fast.”
+"It can move from any well of a multi-well plate to any well of a multi-well plate, and it does so tremendously fast.”

 Speed, cost savings and reduced environmental impact are key benefits to Amyris scientists, describing the Labcyte system as about 10 times faster than traditional liquid handlers.
 And, because the reactions are smaller: “we can do more with less money.
 Another benefit is it reduces our need to use plastic tips every time we run a reaction, so this saves money and also saves all that plastic… and that is great for the environment.”